Things to Do in Nuremberg in June

 What's happening during your visit

-Nuremberg’s largest free music festival seizes the Old Town for three days in late July—but sound checks and smaller stages begin appearing in late June.
+Nuremberg's largest free music festival seizes the Old Town for three days in late July.
+But sound checks and smaller stages begin appearing in late June.
 You will catch rehearsals in the Hauptmarkt and musicians testing acoustics under the castle walls.
 It feels like watching the city tune itself before the real show.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid